 Surgery has become less of an option recently as the evidence shows that physiotherapy alone is just as effective in relieving pain and improving function as surgery combined with physiotherapy in knee arthritis less than a grade 4.

-- electrotherapeutic modalities such as ultrasound and IFC and ice to assist with reduction of pain and inflammation
+- electrotherapeutic modalities such as ultrasound and IFC and ice to assist with reduction of pain and inflammation.
+Electrotherapeutic modalities aid in reducing pain and inflammation.7 ,8

-- manual therapy to restore normal joint mechanics and range of motion and to modulate pain
+- manual therapy to restore normal joint mechanics and range of motion and to modulate pain.
+Joint mobilization has shown to reduce pain and improve joint range of motion9

 - stretching and range of motion exercises to restore mobility